Oluwatobiloba2/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -la  will display the hidden files in a directory
+ls -na will list the contents of a file in a long format with user IDs displayed numericcaly also displaying hidden files